qulle/oltb/README_INTERNAL.md

     new MyLocationTool({
         enableHighAccuracy: true,
         timeout: 10000,
-        infoWindowContent: 'This is the location that the browser was able to find.
+        description: 'This is the location that the browser was able to find.
 It might not be your actual location.',
         click: function() {
             console.log('MyLocationTool clicked');
         },